MiKl-LS/NtW/README.md

 # reSpell.js
-Spells provided numbers using JavaScript (Up to 36 digits, or a hundred decillion), blame floating point numbers, lol
+Spells provided numbers using JavaScript (Up to 36 digits, or a hundred decillion)

 ## Note: This is still on beta.
 It's also incomplete. (there are more elegant, shorter and better scripts than this)